UA-SRC-data/srpdio/src/modules/README.md

 This folder contains the source CSV files used to build Robot modules.

-THere are also OWL files here, but the output of module generation should be ../ontology/modules, so I am not sure if these files are needed.

 # Socio-economic variabls (SE)
 We are using a number of socio-economic varibles to understand vulnerabilities and resilience.
 They come from both ACS5 and EJS.